dhairyaaprajapati/MindSync/README.md

 ## 🌐 Overview

 **MindSync** is an AI-powered mental wellness web app that detects early signs of stress, anxiety, or burnout through both chat and voice input.
-By leveraging natural language processing and emotional analysis, it offers personalized support suggestions and therapist recommendations.
+By leveraging natural language processing and emotional analysis, it offers personalized support suggestions.

 ---